Jobs

 HOW TO APPLY:

-Applications for Summer 2024 are currently closed.
-For consideration for work during the 2024-2025 academic year, please email a resume and cover letter to Hannah Deal at hannah@cicville.org.
+For consideration for opportunities during the 2024-2025 academic year, please email a resume and cover letter to Sarah Gibbons at sarah@cicville.org.

 POSITION TITLE: COMMUNICATIONS ASSISTANT (INTERN)